kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 - Waveform data? (what it looks like)
 - Beatgrid data? (what it looks like)

-When a new song is loaded, the above four pieces of metadata are automatically sent to you.
+When a new song is loaded, the above three pieces of metadata are automatically sent to you.
 To request phrase data, please see below.

 ### Request Phrase Metadata